testpic

 Salita alla chiesetta di Santa Susanna

-Continuing west with more moderate slopes, you can reach a capital in which the Madonna and Child is depicted together with Saints Vito and Modesto.
-Here you wander around the back of a house with a wall fresco of St. Antonio da Padova, entering a grove with white hornbeams with ribbed and twisted stems.
-Once you reach another aedicule dedicated to the “Madonna and Child”, this time accompanied by St. Tiburzio and St. Susanna, the route begins to climb through the woods.
+Continuing west with more moderate slopes, one reaches a capital where the Madonna with Child is depicted alongside Saints Vito and Modesto.
+Here, behind, there is a house with a mural of Saint Anthony of Padua, entering into a small grove of hornbeams with ribbed and twisted trunks.
+Upon reaching another shrine dedicated to the Madonna with Child, this time accompanied by Saint Tiburzio and Saint Susanna, the path begins to ascend through the woods.

-FURTHER INFORMATION ON...
-The popular devotion in Facen
+DEEPENING ON...
+Popular devotion in Facen

 Request informations